SUNDAY MATTUTINO

 -

-SUNDAY 19TH NOVEMBER
+SUNDAY 19TH NOVEMBER 2023

-ELIZA SHEPHARD & PETER DE JAGER
+ELIZA SHEPHARD, FLUTE & PETER DE JAGER, PIANO

 Reimagined repertoire from 19th century composers whose music is deeply ingrained with story and song, including music of Debussy, Tchaikovsky, Chaminade and Mendelssohn.